grafana/mimir/jsonnet/mimir-mixin/docs/playbooks.md

 ## CortexQuerierHasNotScanTheBucket

 This alert fires when a Cortex querier is not successfully scanning blocks in the storage (bucket).
-A querier is expected to periodically iterate the bucket to find new/deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket since a long time it may end up querying only a subset of blocks, thus leading to potentially partial results.
+A querier is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket since a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

 How to investigate:
 - Look for any scan error in the querier logs (ie. networking or rate limiting issues)

 ## CortexStoreGatewayHasNotSyncTheBucket

-This alert fixes when a Cortex store-gateway is not successfully scanning blocks in the storage (bucket).
+This alert fires when a Cortex store-gateway is not successfully scanning blocks in the storage (bucket).
 A store-gateway is expected to periodically iterate the bucket to find new and deleted blocks (defaults to every 5m) and if it's not successfully synching the bucket for a long time, it may end up querying only a subset of blocks, thus leading to potentially partial results.

 How to investigate:
 - Look for any scan error in the store-gateway logs (ie. networking or rate limiting issues)